ptec-hjg/kivitendo-docker/README.md

  ptechjg/kivitendo-docker:3.5.5
 ```

-Please use kivitendo's administrative login first to let kivitendo upgrade your databases.
+Please use kivitendos administrative login first to let kivitendo upgrade your databases.